nhsconnect/Demographic-Event-Messages-CareConnect/pages/overview/overview_release_notes.md

 - Business Effective from date - change from Mandatory to Required
 - System Effective from date - change from Mandatory to Required

-**PDS Change of GP**

 - Current Address Type - Changed to Required
 - Address Line 1 or 2 - Changed to Required
 - Address Line 3 - Changed to Optional
 - Address Line 4 - Changed to Required
 - Address Line 5 - Changed to Optional
 - Postcode - Changed to Required
 - PAF Key - Changed to Optional
 - Address Description - Changed to Required
 - Address Effective To Date - Changed to Optional
 - Previous Address Type - Changed to Required
 - Previous Address - Changed to Required
 - Previous Postcode - Changed to Required
 - Previous Address Description - Changed to Required
 - Previous Address Effective To Date - Changed to Optional

+**PDS Person Death**

+- Death Date - changed to Required
+- Death Time - changed to Required
+- new item System Effective Date

 **PDS Birth Notification**
 - Delivery Place Type - change from Mandatory to Required